 Shore, Boat or Even Kayak…

 The UK coastline has a phenomenal variety of marine habitats that support a huge range of recreationally important angling species.
-From the shore; sandy or shingle beaches, estuaries, rocky outcrops, shellfish beds and man made structures such as piers, breakwaters, groynes and harbors are all excellent habitats in which to find fish.
+From the shore, sandy or shingle beaches, estuaries, rocky outcrops, shellfish beds and fabricated structures such as piers, breakwaters, groynes, and harbours are all excellent habitats in which to find fish.
 From a boat, sandbanks, reefs, wrecks, and other natural and fabricated underwater structures provide excellent habitat for fish of distinct species.

 Find out how to get into Coarse Fishing